 More Jobs Than Workers

-According to the Wall Street Journal, there are over 7 million job openings in the US, more than ever before.
-As of August 2018, there were 902,000 more available jobs than workers (also a record).
-The United States is seeing one of the lowest unemployment rates of all-time, just 3.7 percent at the end of 2018.
+According to CBS News, there are 7.6 million job openings in the US, more than ever before.
+As of 2019, there were about 1 million more open jobs than unemployed workers.
+The United States continues to have some of the lowest unemployment rates ever, just 3.6 percent at the end of 2019.
 A healthy unemployment rate is considered to be somewhere between 4 and 6 percent.

 Record job openings is not necessarily good for the economy because it forces employers to pay more and offer more incentives to attract qualified employees.
 These additional costs won’t be paid for by stockholders, rather, it will be passed on into the price of products or services, which increases inflation.
-More inflation means the Federal Reserve will want to raise interest rates.
-If we see more rate hikes in 2019, the economy will suffer.
-The solution is to either slow down job growth or find more people to fill these openings.
-Because the unemployment rate is so low, we expect a slight uptick in 2019.
+That said, a strong labor force is a good sign of a strong economy.

 U.S. Population Growth Rate

+Between 2006 and 2016, there were 24 million new American’s.
 The population of the U.S. has grown since the last recession by over 25 million people.
 Despite massive job growth, our workforce is actually shrinking and the U.S. birthrate is at a 30-year low.
-Although we have a growing millennial population that is entering the workforce and forming households, there’s an even greater number of Baby Boomers that will be retiring.
-This presents even more debate over our current immigration policies and how it will impact our ability to fill jobs.
+Although we have a growing millennial population that is entering the workforce and forming households, there’s an even greater number of Baby Boomers that are retiring.
+In fact, around 10,000 baby boomers are retiring every single day in America.
+That said, even if we did have a recession and there were job losses, we still have way more jobs than workers.
+We would have to see massive job losses for it to really affect the housing market.

 What is Household Formation Growth?